Worrying drug shortage continues for people with pancreatic cancer, charity says

 “Without government action to address shortages, many patients will continue to go without their medicines, putting their health and wellbeing at risk.”

+“We are also working closely with the relevant authorities to support these efforts.

+“As soon as more Pancrex is available we will work to get supplies to patients through the usual channels as quickly as we can.”

-PA has approached Viatris which manufactures Creon, Zentiva which makes Nutrizym, and Essential Pharmaceuticals Ltd which manufactures Pancrex, for comment.
+PA has approached Viatris, which manufactures Creon, and Zentiva, which makes Nutrizym, for comment.

 Advice for anyone struggling to get their usual Pert is available on the Pancreatic Cancer UK website.